How to Choose the Right Socks

 For a given activity, there's a range of different needs and preferences.
 For example, some runners prefer no cushioning for the closest possible fit in their shoes, while others like some padding for comfort and impact protection on those longer or more rugged runs.
 Some hikers live in desert climates and want ultralight socks, while others need midweight socks equally suited for warm summers and cold winters.

 The combination of yarn weight and cushioning determines the overall feel and performance of the sock.
 At Darn Tough, we have 4 weights and 3 basic cushioning levels.
-When combined, there are tons of options for all types of users in all types of climates.
+When combined, there are tons of options for all types of users in all types of climates, from thinner socks to thicker socks.

 Sock Cushion